psarando/shire-reckoning/README.md

-* It has not escaped my attention that the [proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) December 23 [would have corresponded to the classical Julian December 25](https://en.wikipedia.org/wiki/Conversion_between_Julian_and_Gregorian_calendars) when that calendar was established in 46 B.C., but I can only speculate that this may have something to do with Tolkien's alignment of the Shire New Year's Day with December 25 in 1940 and 1941 for his moon phase chart, and yet he aligned Shire New Year's Day to December 23 in Appendix D when he stated
+* It has not escaped my attention that the [proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) December 23 [would have corresponded to the classical Julian December 25](https://en.wikipedia.org/wiki/Conversion_between_Julian_and_Gregorian_calendars) from 45 B.C. (when the Julian calendar was enacted) until 100 A.D., but I can only speculate that this may have something to do with Tolkien's alignment of the Shire New Year's Day with December 25 in 1940 and 1941 for his moon phase chart, and yet he aligned Shire New Year's Day to December 23 in Appendix D when he stated